Trunpm/AKMNet-Micro-Expression/README.md

 # AKMNet-Micro-Expression
 Recognizing Micro-Expression in Video Clip  with Adaptive Key-Frame Mining
 # Purpose
 The existing representation based on various deep learning techniques learned from a full video clip is usually redundant.
 In addition, methods utilizing the single apex frame of each video clip require expert annotations and sacrifice the temporal dynamics.
 In our paper, we propose a novel end-to-end deep learning architecture, referred to as adaptive key-frame mining network (AKMNet).
-Operating on the video clip of micro-expression, AKMNet is able to learn discriminative spatio-temporal representation by combining spatial features of self-learned local key frames and their global-temporal dynamics.
+Operating on the video clip of micro-expression, AKMNet is able to learn discriminative spatio-temporal representation by combining spatial features of self-learned local key frames and their global-temporal dynamics